-The HHC attorneys or any other non-government affiliated attorneys did not have access to the transit zones, neither to the open reception centres or detention centres.
-The HHC attorneys can only represent the clients if the asylum seekers explicitly communicate the wish to be represented by the HHC attorney to the NDGAP and sign a special form.
-Once this form is received by the NDGAP, the HHC attorney can meet the client - accompanied by police officers -in a special container located outside the living sector of the transit zone, or in a special room inside the reception centre or detention.
-This way the legal aid is seriously obstructed, as free legal advice does not reach everyone, but only those explicitly asking for it.
-Besides, it was impossible to obtain legal assistance by the HHC attorney during the first NDGAP interview, since the interview usually happened immediately when the person was admitted to the transit zone and therefore there was no opportunity to access an attorney first.
-If an asylum seeker would request assistance from a HHC attorney at the first interview, the NDGAP would never postpone the interview and inform the HHC attorney that his or her presence is requested.
-HHC attorneys therefore usually get involved only in subsequent interviews.
-The phone signal in the transit zone was also very weak, which often obstructed the interpretation conducted by the phone during lawyer-client meetings.
+HHC attorneys or any other non-government affiliated attorneys do not have access to the open reception centres or detention centres.
+HHC attorneys can only represent the clients if the asylum seekers explicitly communicate the wish to be represented by the HHC attorney to the NDGAP and sign a special form.
+Once this form is received by the NDGAP, the HHC attorney can meet the client - accompanied by police officers - in a special room inside the reception centre or detention.
+Because of this, access to legal aid is seriously obstructed, as free legal advice does not reach everyone, but only those explicitly asking for it.